braverock/coss/README.md

 Companies can also gain reputational advantages by contributing.
 Major technology firms including Microsoft, Google, Red Hat, and Facebook have all allowed their employees to publish papers, contribute to open source code, and author new software in the open source ecosystem.
 This contributes to employee loyalty, makes recruiting top talent easier, and improves the reputation of the firm in that area of inquiry.

 <!-- NOTE: there are a million news articles about this, we should link to them -->
 We encourage firms to be open to contributing to open source, and to allowing their employees to contribute.
-Intitial steps can be small, in an area where the contribution is clearly non-proprietary, and where it will impact code that the firm is already using.
+Initial steps can be small, in an area where the contribution is clearly non-proprietary, and where it will impact code that the firm is already using.
 A firm policy on things like bug fixes is relatively easy to create and enforce.
 A broader policy on what types of work on open source are permitted, and how approvals should be granted will take more work but we feel that work is often rewarded.

 Colophon
 ========